iamrajiv/GSoC-2022/GSoC_2022_Work_Summary.md

 ---

 #### Miscleaneous Phase

+- Adding GitHub Action that can pull the docs from multiple repositories.

+> We want a GitHub Action which can pull the docs from [https://github.com/keptn/keptn.github.io](https://github.com/keptn/keptn.github.io) to [https://github.com/keptn-sandbox/new-keptn-docs-engine](https://github.com/keptn-sandbox/new-keptn-docs-engine) repository and organize the docs accordingly.

+**NOTE:** Multiple repository docs support feature is not yet implemented completely and it is still in progress.
+As of now `Docs Multi-instance` support is added which is a`@docusaurus/plugin-content-docs` plugin.
+Adding GitHub Action which can pull the docs from multiple repositories is not yet implemented.

 - Adding internationalization ([i18n](https://en.wikipedia.org/wiki/Internationalization_and_localization)) support.
 A possible translation strategy is to version control the translation files with Git (or any other VCS).